News

 "Important that countries take initiative"

-A decision on the matter will not be made too soon, but Eneroth wants to see member countries act on their own accord.
+A decision on the issue of charging electric cars will not be made anytime soon, but Eneroth wants to see member states act on their own initiative.

-– It will probably take another six months or so, but I also think it is extremely important that countries do not wait for EU decisions but take the initiative themselves and show that it is possible to accelerate the expansion.
+– It will probably take another six months or so, but I also think it is extremely important that countries do not wait for an EU decision, but take the initiative themselves and show that it is possible to speed up the expansion.

 The EU must have reduced its emissions by at least 55 percent by 2030, which is a target nicknamed "fit for 55".
 This is in comparison to 1990 levels and will be applied to land transport, aviation and shipping.